lucaskienast/Time-Series-Analysis/README.md

 Arzamendia, O. (2019) Time Series Forecasting - A Getting Started Guide.
 Available at: https://towardsdatascience.com/time-series-forecasting-a-getting-started-guide-c435f9fa2216 (Accessed: 21 August 2021)

+Brownlee, J. (2020) How to Create an ARIMA Model for Time Series Forecasting in Python.
+Available at: https://machinelearningmastery.com/arima-for-time-series-forecasting-with-python/ (Accessed: 22 August 2021)

 Brownlee, J. (2019) How to Model Volatility with ARCH and GARCH for Time Series Forecasting in Python.
 Available at: https://machinelearningmastery.com/develop-arch-and-garch-models-for-time-series-forecasting-in-python/ (Accessed: 22 August 2021)

 Brownlee, J. (2017) How to Remove Trends and Seasonality with a Difference Transform in Python.
 Available at: https://machinelearningmastery.com/remove-trends-seasonality-difference-transform-python/ (Accessed: 18 August 2021)

+Dierckx, T. (2020) ARIMA-GARCH forecasting with Python.
+Available at: https://medium.com/@thdierckx?p=7a3f797de3ff (Accessed: 22 August 2021)

 Etienne, B. (2019) Time Series in Python - Exponential Smoothing and ARIMA process.
 Available at: https://towardsdatascience.com/time-series-in-python-exponential-smoothing-and-arima-processes-2c67f2a52788 (Accessed: 21 August 2021)